General Course Information for Students

 - Webcam, for creating presentations for assignments

 - Multimedia headset (microphone and headphones) for creating presentations for assignments and for participating in online real-time conferences.
-A USB mic/headset is recommended for better audio quality than using the built-in mic on your computer or tablet.
+A USB or Bluetooth mic/headset is recommended for better audio quality than using the built-in mic on your computer or tablet.

 At least one week prior to the first session of your course or program, you must be sure your computer has current versions of the following software that may not have been initially installed on it:

 - Web Browsers: Firefox, Chrome, or Microsoft Edge web browsers are recommended for most MNU online activities.
 It is recommended you install at least two of these. (download the newest Microsoft Edge built from the Chromium engine).
 Note that the Safari web browser is not compatible with all MNU resources.